TRISTAN-ORF/RiboTIE/README.md

 ### Evaluating results

 The result table returned by RIBO-former contains a large number of the highest ranking predictions.
-When applying results for downstream processing, I recommend selecting translated ORFs predictions for which:
+When applying results for downstream processing, I recommend the following conditions for filtering down the results:

 - the model output (`output`) is larger than 0.15
 - start codons (`start_codon`) are near-cognate (*TG)
+- a valid translation termination site (`TTS_on_transcript`) is present on transcript

+Of course, based on the study objective, custom conditions might be required.

 Several plot functions are currently being developped that will give a visual exploration of the results.